-Responsibilities of Recipients: File annually the FAFSA and express TAP application and in addition, file the appropriate award supplement available on request from NYSHESC: (518) 473-7087.
+Responsibilities of Recipients: File annually the FAFSA and TAP application and in addition, file the appropriate award supplement available on request from NYSHESC: 1-888-697-4372.

-Persian Gulf Veterans Tuition Award Program (PGVTA); Vietnam Veterans Tuition Award Program (VVTA)
+Afghanistan Veterans Tuition Award Program (AVTA); Persian Gulf Veterans Tuition Award Program (PGVTA); Vietnam Veterans Tuition Award Program (VVTA)

 Eligibility: To qualify, undergraduates must meet New York state residency requirements.
 For VVTA, applicants must have served in the armed forces in Indochina between December 1961 and May 1975 and meet other eligibility requirements.
 Persian Gulf veterans must have served in hostilities beginning Aug.
 2, 1990.
-For both programs, applicants must be discharged under other than dishonorable conditions.
-In addition, applicants must file the VVTA or PGVTA supplement to establish eligibility.
-Call NYSHESC at (518) 473-7087 for information.
+Afghanistan veterans must have served on or after Sept.
+11, 2001.
+For all programs, applicants must be discharged under other than dishonorable conditions.
+In addition, applicants must file the Veterans Award supplement to establish eligibility.
+Call NYSHESC at 1-888-697-4372 for information.